deanturpin/thelaststraw/_1_supermarkets.md

 ## La Cave à Fromage
 Specialist cheese shop and very supportive of the cause.

+## The Food Shed
+Another zero waste warrior Brighton Open Market.
+Lots of loose products available and a 10% discount for using your own containers.

 # Mainstream supermarkets

 ## Waitrose (Western Road)